cheapjack/CloudMaker/README.md

 ###Quickstart

-We've made a minecraft server for version `1.7.9` that you can send python commands to, build, explore and play with ScriptCraft.
+We've made a minecraft server for version `1.7.9` that you can send python commands to, build, explore and play with Minecraft.
+It's also got a version of [ScriptCraft](http://scriptcraftjs.org/) setup.

 Alternatively you can run your own server with CanaryMod and Canary Raspberry Juice Plugin.
 You could use the server we made with [@radamar](https://twitter.com/@radamar) [here](https://github.com/radames/Minecraft-Solar-Explorations/tree/atomic)